Locket: Robust Feature-Locking Technique for Language Models: Introduction

 \section{Introduction}

-Chatbot service providers (e.g., OpenAI, Anthropic) provide \emph{black-box access} to large language models (LLMs).
+Chatbot service providers (e.g., OpenAI, Anthropic) provide \emph{black-box access} to Large Language Models (LLMs).
 Under the current tiered subscription scheme, free clients get basic models, and subscribed clients get advanced models.
-However, this is reportedly not profitable as indicated by OpenAI's Sam Altman: ``we are losing money on OpenAI pro subscriptions''\footnote{https://x.com/sama/status/1876104315296968813}.
-Alternatively, many mobile apps and games use a \emph{pay-to-unlock scheme} for premium features which is profitable~\cite{lundy2024pay}.
-Inspired by this, we envision a setting where the service providers monetize individual features (e.g., math, coding), atop model subscriptions.
-Such pay-to-unlock schemes raise the need for effective \emph{feature-locking techniques} (\flote{s}).
+However, this is reportedly not profitable as indicated by OpenAI: ``We are losing money on OpenAI Pro subscriptions''\footnote{\url{https://x.com/sama/status/1876104315296968813}}.
+Alternatively, many Software-as-a-Service platforms and mobile games have adopted a \emph{pay-to-unlock scheme} for premium features, which has been found to be more economically appealing~\cite{lundy2024pay}.
+Inspired by this, we envision a setting where the service providers monetize individual features (e.g., math, coding) atop model subscriptions.
+Such schemes demand effective \emph{feature-locking techniques} (\flote{s}).